 Cryopreservation and water purification system of the Cell Culture units:

-General operational considerations of the Cell Culture Unit:
+General operational considerations of the Cell Culture and Sterilization Unit:

 - 1. Cell Culture Areas are highly specialized zones so people crowds will not be allowed.